 - When it comes to getting dressed, I wear my nice lingerie every day.
 I have a growing collection of costume jewelry that mixes and matches with all my uniform choices.
 And, my favorite perfume and lipstick are a part of my daily routine.
 Because each of these details brings me to the here and now.

-- I use a basic sketchbook as my journal, which may not seem fancy or special, but I love the heaviness and feel of the paper and the invitation to write as large or small as I desire.
-And, I only use my favorite pens to write with there.
+- I only use my favorite pens to write with.
 (If you’re curious, it’s the Uniball 207 medium point BLX Ink Pens).

 - When JB arrives home from work, we sit on the deck and enjoy a glass of wine as we share the tales of the day.
 We enjoy the fresh air and the golfers going by while we chat.
 The wine we drink is the same wine I’d choose for a dinner party.